Paleochora

 The eastern beach has a taverna and car park beside it.
 From the car park it is a 2 minute walk to reach the nudist beach.

-Kethrodassos
+Kethrodassos (Kedrodasos)

 An earlier report gave an indication of how to reach this beach; a visit in October 2005 gave the opportunity - after much trial and error! - to establish exactly how to get there.

 Although my earlier contributors visited on a Sunday during August (which means that there were many textile families), nudism was practised (although to a small extent) not only at the beach but also in the wood and no-one bothered.
 Probably during weekdays or during June or September the situation will be much better.
-In early October 2005 the place was practically deserted - what a relief after the vast hoards of people invading Elfonissos just down the road!
+In early October 2005 the place was practically deserted - what a relief after the vast hordes of people invading Elafonissos just down the road!
 There is a sign at the bottom of the footpath from the parking area, telling those who are fluent in Greek everything about the beach: unfortunately my Greek is only good enough to confirm that I had found the beach I was looking for, and that its name is Kethrodassos.

 Elafonissos